 Criminal penalties are separate from civil litigation and can be enforced even if no injuries are suffered.
 Civil penalties will depend on the severity of the injuries inflicted.
 Most civil cases involving DUI/DWI can award punitive damages, in addition to other financial compensation, to help make restitution to the victim and deter this type of behavior in the future.
 If you are considering pursuing a claim against a drunk driver, you need an experienced attorney who knows how to navigate the legal process.
 You need an attorney who knows how your case and your compensation may be affected by a criminal case.

 The Law Office of Joseph Onwuteaka, P.C., has been aggressively investigating and fighting DUI injury cases in Texas for over three decades.
-We understand that this is a delicate and emotional time for you and your family so we offer extensive professional representation with the personal attention that your family needs.
+Joseph Onwuteaka understands that this is a delicate and emotional time for you and your family so he offers extensive professional representation with the personal attention that your family needs.

 Every case is different and evaluated on an individual basis.
 There are many factors that determine the type of damages that can be awarded in a DUI/DWI suit.
 Some of these factors include whether the defendant was driving a personal or company vehicle, the age of the victim(s) involved in the accident, and the severity of the injuries.
 Some of the most common damages awarded include:

 Past and future medical costs

 So you’ve been involved in an accident with a drunk driver and sustained some pretty substantial injuries, what happens next?
 Insurance companies will likely contact you, your own and the other drivers.
 It is important that you do not sign anything or make any statements without consulting an attorney.
 Doing so could limit your rights or even significantly affect the value of your claim.